-Apple Watch Series 7: Features, release date, new design, more
+Apple Watch Series 7: Features, release date, design, more

-The Apple Watch Series 7 was announced during its “California Streaming” event with a larger and more durable display.
+The Apple Watch Series 7 was announced during Apple’s “California Streaming” event with a larger and more durable display followed by its release in October of 2021.
+It was discontinued in September of 2022 after Apple Watch Series 8 was introduced.

 Table of contents